Schiotter/mc-player-logger/README.md

 ---

 nothing special, just wanted to know on my private server who was going online and offline and when.
 Basically, the plugin saves the following values each time a player logs in or logs out.
-The Format is basic text, but its comma speratet, so you could open it with Excel or LibreOffice.
+The Format is basic text, but its comma separated, so you could open it with Excel, LibreOffice, etc if you safe it as *.csv.

 * Date & Time
 * Playername